Puriyada Pudir: Release and reception

-Puriyaadha Pudhir was released on 7 September 1990.
-On 21 September, N. Krishnaswamy of The Indian Express wrote, "Puriyaadha Pudhir is a murder thriller that is interesting, and well made from Kodambakkam standards."
+Puriyada Pudir was released on 7 September 1990.
+On 21 September, N. Krishnaswamy of The Indian Express wrote, "Puriyaadha Pudhir is a murder thriller that is interesting, and well made from Kodambakkam standards".
 Kalki appreciated Ravikumar for making his debut with a thriller.
 The critic felt despite filming a story which resembles pocket novel, the director's hard work is visible throughout the film.
 The film underperformed at the box office, and Ravikumar later opted against directing offbeat, experimental films; instead he went on to identify with mainstream, populist films.
 Sarathkumar went on to star in various other films directed by Ravikumar, including his next Cheran Pandian (1991) and Nattamai (1994).